 A Kitchen Sink Drama

-(WARNING – I don’t come off particularly well in this blog) My husband does this thing when I’m in the kitchen with the kids.
-He sits in the living room upstairs and comments away about what we’re saying.
-When we tell him that he’s being nosey and listening-in on our conversation, he objects and says […]
+(WARNING – I don’t come off particularly well in this blog) My husband does this thing when I’m sitting in the kitchen with the kids.
+He sits upstairs in the living room upstairs and comments away about what we’re saying.
+When we tell him that he’s being nosey and listening-in on our conversation, he objects […]

 Japes and Wheezes